This annoucement has been archived. Please visit the Announcement page for the latest news.

-Eligible persons who have made a request to vote by mail will receive, as of October 11, 2021, and at the latest October 28, 2021, an envelope containing the ballot.
+Eligible persons who have made a request to vote by mail will receive, as of October 11, 2021, all envelopes containing the ballots will be sent out at the latest October 28, 2021.
 Completed ballot papers must be received at the returning officer’s office on or before Friday, November 5, 2021, at 4:30 p.m.

 If you are eligible to vote by mail, you can also seek a change to the list of electors in writing.